Skip to Main Content

 • The $6 billion Sweet v.
 Cardona settlement provides full loan forgiveness, refunds, and credit repair to eligible borrowers misled by their schools.

-• The case has pushed for major reforms in the Department of Education's review of borrower defense claims, including a faster, fairer process.
+• The case has advocated for major reforms in the Department of Education's review of borrower defense claims, including a faster and fairer process.

-Nearly 300,000 federal student loan borrowers are receiving forgiveness through the Sweet v.
-Cardona settlement, a class-action lawsuit that challenged the Department of Education's handling of borrower defense claims.
-The lawsuit accused the Department of Education of ignoring or unfairly denying applications from borrowers who said their schools misled them.
+Nearly 300,000 federal student loan borrowers are receiving forgiveness through a landmark class-action settlement.
+This agreement stems from a lawsuit originally filed as Sweet v.
+DeVos (later renamed Sweet v.
+Cardona, and then Sweet v.
+McMahon, for subsequent U.S. education secretaries), which challenged the Department of Education's (ED) handling of borrower defense claims.
+Borrowers argued the Department had delayed or unfairly denied applications from students who claimed their schools misled them.

-If you're part of the Sweet v.
-Cardona settlement or have submitted a borrower defense claim that's still pending or was denied, here's what you need to know about the case and what comes next.
+If you're covered under the Sweet student loan settlement — or if you've submitted a borrower defense claim that's still pending or was denied — here's what you need to know about how the settlement works and what comes next.

-Sweet v.
-Cardona (formerly Sweet v DeVos) is a class-action lawsuit brought by federal student loan borrowers in June 2019.
+The Sweet student loan settlement is a class-action lawsuit brought by federal student loan borrowers in June 2019.
 The borrowers claimed they were misled or defrauded by certain schools and then denied the relief they were entitled to under borrower defense.

-The lawsuit argued that the Department of Education acted in bad faith by ignoring claims or issuing blanket denials without properly reviewing evidence.
+The lawsuit alleged the ED acted in bad faith by ignoring claims or issuing blanket denials without thoroughly reviewing the evidence.

 “Sweet v.
 Cardona was a notable lawsuit because it exposed the Department of Education for dragging its feet and unfairly denying student loan forgiveness requests,” says Leslie Tayne, Esq., managing director of Tayne Law Group, noting that the student requests included proof that the schools misled or took advantage of them.